Surface Bogoliubov-Dirac cones and helical Majorana hinge modes in superconducting Dirac semimetals: First-order time-reversal invariant topological superconductivity in thin-film superconducting Dirac semimetals

-{\it First-order time-reversal invariant topological superconductivity in thin-film superconducting DSM.---} For $s_{\pm}$-wave pairing, we have shown that the first-order topology is always trivial when time-reversal symmetry and inversion symmetry are preserved simultaneously.
+For $s_{\pm}$-wave pairing, we have shown that the first-order topology is always trivial when time-reversal symmetry and inversion symmetry are preserved simultaneously.
 In the following, we consider reducing the bulk superconducting DSM to a thin film along the $z$ direction so that inversion symmetry can be easily broken by applying a gate voltage to the top and bottom layers~\cite{Zhang2021TRITSC}.
-Remarkably, we find that when $\eta\neq0$, a first-order time-reversal invariant TSC can be achieved (a discussion of the $\eta=0$ case is provided in the Supplemental Material~\cite{supplemental}).
+Remarkably, we find that when $\eta\neq0$, a first-order time-reversal invariant TSC can be achieved (a discussion of the $\eta=0$ case is provided in Appendix~B).
 It is worth noting that although the thin-film superconducting DSM still belongs to class DIII, the classification of the gapped phases is changed from $\mathbb{Z}$ to $\mathbb{Z}_{2}$ due to the dimensional reduction, with the $\mathbb{Z}_{2}$ invariant given in the weak-pairing limit by~\cite{qi2010d}

-Here $m_{i}$ counts the number of time-reversal invariant momenta enclosed by the $i$th Fermi surface, and $N_{\rm 2D}=-1$ indicates the realization of a first-order time-reversal invariant TSC with helical Majorana edge modes~\cite{qi2009b,Nakosai2012,zhang2013kramers,wang2014TRI,Parhizgar2017,Casas2019,Zhang2021TRITSC}.
+Here, $m_{i}$ counts the number of time-reversal invariant momenta enclosed by the $i$th Fermi surface, and $N_{\rm 2D}=-1$ indicates the realization of a first-order time-reversal invariant TSC with helical Majorana edge modes~\cite{qi2009b,Nakosai2012,zhang2013kramers,wang2014TRI,Parhizgar2017,Casas2019,Zhang2021TRITSC}.